pynbody/pynbody/docs/installation.rst

 Install pynbody
 ---------------

-You should be able to type, in your shell, `easy_install pynbody` and everything will happen automatically.
+You should be able to type, in your shell, `pip install --allow-all-external pynbody` and everything should happen automatically.
+Note that this will give you whatever the latest snapshot we made happens to be -- if you want to use `pip` to install the freshest version from the git repository, you can do `pip install git+git://github.com/pynbody/pynbody` and it should automatically clone the git repository and run the install.

 .. note:: If your distutils are not installed properly and you don't have root permissions, this will fail -- see :ref:`distutils`.

-If you don't have `easy_install` here is how you can do it manually.
+If you don't have `pip` or if you want to develop `pynbody` here is how you can do it manually.

 First, clone the `git repository from
 Github <https://github.com/pynbody/pynbody>`_.
 Pynbody uses `git